How to Change Motorcycle Coolant

-You'll need to access the fill cap on your machine, and on the Honda VTX 1800 that means removing the seat and the fuel tank.
+NOTE: You need to access the fill cap on your motorcycle, and on the Honda VTX 1800 that means removing the seat and the fuel tank.

 Step 1.
 Remove the seat by locating two 6mm Allen bolts, one on each side of the seat near where the shock absorbers connect.
 Once those bolts are removed, the seat simply lifts off.

 Step 4.
 Drain the fuel from the tank.
 The VTX 1800 has two lines: one feeds the motor and one is a fuel drain line.
 You'll need to get to the fuel line that feeds the motor to drain the tank.
-Fuel will pour out, so make sure nobody is smoking nearby!
 First, disconnect the fuel line and then immediately connect another hose to the tank running to an auxiliary fuel tank.

 Step 5.
 Once the tank is empty, you can lift it enough to disconnect the fuel level sensor, two vent lines, and the drain hose.

 Step 6.
-Now slide the tank back and lift it off of the machine.
+Slide the tank back and lift it off of the machine.

 Step 1.
 Remove the cover on the left-hand side of the motor that protects the thermostat housing and drain bolt.
 It's held in place by several 5mm Allens that ring the perimeter of the cover.

 Step 2.
 Remove the filler cap.
-On the Honda VTX, it's located on the left side of the engine and is visible once the fuel tank is removed.
+On the Honda VTX 1800, it's located on the left side of the engine and visible once the fuel tank is removed.

 Step 4.
 Remove the cover protecting the reservoir.
 It's held in place by a couple of Phillips screws.

 Step 5.
-Now, remove the reservoir.
-It's also held in place by two Phillips screws.
-Then, disconnect the top and bottom hoses with a pair of pliers.
+Remove the reservoir, which is also held in place by two Phillips screws.
+Next, disconnect the top and bottom hoses with a pair of pliers.